mardeltri/CarND-Advanced-Lane-Lines/README.md

 Furthermore, a filter has been implemented in order to print radius value with smooth variations.

-Lane lines detection could be improved by testing different techniques to apply other threshold such as gradient direction or gradient magnitude.
+Lane lines detection could be improved by testing different techniques to apply others threshold such as gradient direction or gradient magnitude.

+This piece of software may likely fail if there are extreme shadows or the pavement color changes abruptly.

+It would be interesting to drive down the computing time, for example with the technique suggested in the lesson to reuse the polynomial curves to detect the following line pixels.